 Eshel, Esther.
 Eshel, Hanan and Yardeni, Ada. " A Document from 'Year Four of the Destruction of the House of Israel' in Which a Widow Declared that She Received All Her Rights".
 Cathedra 132 (2009): 5-24

-A papyrus written approximately four years after the revolt’s collapse refers to it as the ‘destruction of the House of Israel’.
+A papyrus written approximately four years after the revolt’s collapse refers to it as the ‘destruction of the House of Israel.’
 The papyrus and a comprehensive textual and historical analysis appear in the article.

 Eshel Hanan.
 “Why did Babatha flee to the Cave of Letters?”, In New Studies on the Bar Kokhba Revolt, 105–109 (in Hebrew).